 Most of my professional life has involved the production of one form of media or another.
 This is a sample, past and present.
 You can find more video at http://vimeo.com/jeffputz.

-I've had the chance to speak at a wide range of events, from amusement industry events, to programming stand-ups, to coaster geek events.
-I really enjoy it, and should do it more.
+I've had the chance to speak at a wide range of events, from software and amusement industry events, to programming stand-ups, to coaster geek events.
+I really enjoy it, and I'm very passionate about spreading knowledge.

 I'm really into documentary filmmaking, but have yet to really commit to doing it.
-I just need to make a decision, pick a simple subject, and do it.
-In 2012, I bought a new camera, a Panasonic AF100, and I just adore it.
-In the mean time, here are the results of my first field test with the camera.
+In 2012, I bought a new camera, a Panasonic AF100, and I just adored it.
+I shot this mini-doc in 2015 about the opening of Holiday World's Thunderbird roller coaster.

-Here's another free-form interview and montage piece I shot about the manufacture of roller coasters.
-Some of this video is allegedly being used in a Travel Channel show.
-(If it's not, I still got paid!)
+Here's another free-form interview and montage piece I shot about the manufacture of roller coasters (including GateKeeper).
+Some of this video was used in a Travel Channel show.

 This is what I can only describe as "moment capture."
 It's not a short film, and I'm not trying to tell a story.
 I just want to capture what I see, cut it, and maybe stylize it a bit.
-This was shot on a Canon 7D with a Redrock Micro shoulder rig, then cut and color graded in Final Cut Pro.
+This was shot on a Canon 7D with a Redrock Micro shoulder rig, then cut and color graded in Final Cut Pro (back when it was still a thing).

 Giggity.
 This was posted for my fellow coaster nerds on CoasterBuzz.
 One of the freeing things about the Internet is that you don't have to be that particular about how you cut video.
-I have a Panasonic HVX200 and a bunch of audio and lighting gear.
+I had a Panasonic HVX200 at the time.
 I haven't worked a video day job in years, but I couldn't stay away from it entirely, and had to buy the toys.

 And here I am shooting some of that video: